pyweber/pyweber/docs/cli.md

 2. Check that you're in the correct directory
 3. Verify that your project structure follows PyWeber conventions
 4. Check the console for error messages

----
-For more detailed information, refer to the [PyWeber documentation](https://pyweber.readthedocs.io/).